Human–computer interaction

 A computer monitor provides a visual interface between the machine and the user.

 Human–computer interaction (HCI) is the process through which people operate and engage with computer systems.
 Research in HCI covers the design and the use of computer technology, which focuses on the interfaces between people (users) and computers.
 HCI researchers observe how people interact with computers and design technologies that allow humans to interact with computers in new ways.
 These include visual, auditory, and tactile (haptic) feedback systems, which serve as channels for interaction in both traditional interfaces and mobile computing contexts.

-A device that allows interaction between human being and a computer is known as a "human–computer interface".
+A device that allows interaction between human and a computer is known as a "human–computer interface".
+For example: the design of a smartphone's touchscreen interface involves HCI principles to ensure that icons are large enough to be tapped easily, and that gestures (like swiping or pinching) are supported.

 As a field of research, human–computer interaction is situated at the intersection of computer science, behavioral sciences, design, media studies, and several other fields.

-The term was popularized by Stuart K. Card, Allen Newell, and Thomas P. Moran in their 1983 book, The Psychology of Human–Computer Interaction.
+The term was popularized by Stuart Card, Allen Newell, and Thomas P. Moran in their seminal 1983 book, The Psychology of Human–Computer Interaction.
 The first known use was in 1975 by Carlisle.
 The term is intended to convey that, unlike other tools with specific and limited uses, computers have many uses which often involve an open-ended dialogue between the user and the computer.
 The notion of dialogue likens human–computer interaction to human-to-human interaction: an analogy that is crucial to theoretical considerations in the field.